mvz/gir_ffi/README.md

 `gir1.2-gtksource-3.0`, `gir1.2-pango-1.0`, `gir1.2-secret-1` and
 `gir1.2-gstreamer-1.0`.
 This should be enough to get `rake test` working.

 GirFFI has not been tested on Mac OS X or Microsoft Windows.
 YMMV.
+Pull requests to support these platforms are welcome.

 ## Overrides